BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-ovito.md

 With Apptainer, the operation is similar, with a few differences:
 * Apptainer must be called to launch the container (a command line).
-* it must be ensured that the container has access to the graphical resources of your machine (an option in the previous command line).
+* if one wishes to isolate the container from our machine, then it must be ensured that access to the files to be loaded into Ovito is possible (two options in the previous command line).
-* if one wishes to isolate the container from our machine (another option), then it must be ensured that access to the files to be loaded into Ovito is possible.
+* it has to be enforced, in such cases, that the container has access to the graphical resources of your machine (another option).

 Each of these points is detailed in the following sections.